otionce/Coffee-bean-business/README.md

 # Coffee-bean-business
 This is a website built following a tutorial by John Smilga in one of his courses.
-The initial project is a tea based site.
+The initial project was a tea based site.